 Whether your practice is firm in requiring an appointment for every patient or you’ve been known to see more than one sibling in a single appointment slot when asked, billing for siblings can get complex.
 Here are some situations your practice might be familiar with:

 Services for a Sibling During an Appointment

 Sometimes, a parent may come in with one child for an illness or well visit and ask the provider for a look at a sibling (or two) as well.
 Some tips for covering these surprise visits include preparation for coding and billing, administrative, and operational tasks.

 First, always bill for services rendered -- surprise visits are still important sections of a physician’s working hours and revenue, especially when you consider time lost in the day’s scheduled appointments.
-You should bill for the visit based on time or complexity, depending on observations and treatment offered.

 Simple admin tasks can help to prevent or at least anticipate surprise visits.
 Administrative and front desk staff can inquire about siblings during the call to schedule the initial appointment, for example: “We’ll see Alex at 2pm today for a sore throat.
 Does his sister Amy have any symptoms you’d like the doctor to check?”
-Alternatively, parents can elect to provide this information if your office provides online scheduling.

 Your office can also elect to customize procedures for surprise visits, making them an expected part of your daily operations.
 For example, you may accept surprise visits only if the sibling is sick, you may choose to charge an additional fee, or you may choose not to accept surprise visits at all, requiring all patients to schedule an appointment.
 The best choice is one that works for your schedule and for your patients, but in any case, be sure to communicate clearly and consistently so that families know what to expect.